riptano/cdm/docs/datasets.rst

 You can use the file pointers returned from :code:`ZipFile.open(name)` as normal pointers.
 If you're working with CSV data, it's recommended to use the Pandas library (provided by CDM)::

     movies = read_csv(fp, sep="|", header=None, index_col=0, names=["id", "name", "genre"]).fillna(0)

+If you'd like to include your data with your dataset (a good idea of the dataset is small), you

 You can see how it's pretty easy to use the :code:`Context` to download and cache external files, then process and prepare using Pandas.